Discrimination against asexual people: Social discrimination

 In another study, 101 participants (none of whom belonged to a sexual minority) were asked to complete an online survey on SurveyMonkey.
 To rule out unfamiliarity as the cause of negative attitudes, they included questions on sapiosexuals.
 The study showed that people were less familiar with sapiosexuals.
 However, attitudes towards asexuals were less positive than that of sapiosexuals which suggests that unfamiliarity may not play a significant role in aphobia.

+A 2017 study of over 30,000 students by the Australian Human Rights Commission showed that 15% of students who identified as asexual had been sexually assaulted in 2015 and/or 2016, this rate being second only to that of sexual assault on students who identified as bisexual (18%) and well over the rate for those who identified as homosexual or heterosexual (respectively 8% and 6%).

 In March 2018, the Dutch Council of State refused an asylum application by an Algerian national who feared being persecuted due to his asexuality, stating that asexuality does not fall under the LGBT exception to the safe country of origin concept because it is not punishable in Algeria and that asexual people are not discriminated against there.
 The ruling was overturned by the District Court of The Hague, who said that asexuality does fall under the exception because they considered "social discrimination on the grounds of sexual orientation" to include "deviation from traditional relationships" as well as sexual acts.

 In the same year, the UK's LGBT Foundation stated that, because of a lack of awareness and apprehension, asexual communities are frequently overlooked in the LGBT community.

+On 6 April 2025, Harry Potter creator J.K.
+Rowling criticized the inclusion of "asexual" under the LGBTQIA+ umbrella on the social media platform Twitter (officially known as X since 2023), stating of International Asexuality Day, "Happy International Fake Oppression Day to everyone who wants complete strangers to know they don't fancy a shag" and "Sure, people are still killed for being gay in a lot of countries, but straight people who don't fancy a quickie are being literally ignored to death", among other posts denying asexuality as a valid sexual identity, and promoting the LGB Alliance and its beliefs.
+In 2020, the LGB Alliance stated on whether "asexuality" should be a protected sexual orientation and identity, "Suggesting ever-expanding definitions for protected characteristics does nothing to promote mutual respect in society."
+Anti-transgender writer Stephen Knight also described the LGB Alliance as being against including "asexual" (A) and "transgender" (T) as part of the LGBTQIA+ umbrella.